PerttuHamalainen/MediaAI/README.md

 Follow the course's [Twitter feed](https://twitter.com/aaltomediaai) for links and resources.

+**2020 Coronavirus lockdown note:** Teaching and tutoring will happen through [Zoom](https://zoom.us).
+If you signed up, you should have the Zoom url in your email.
+We are not sharing the link here in public to avoid zoombombing.

 ## How to start?
 Syllabus and everything you need is here: [Lessons/README.md](Lessons/README.md).
 The material is designed to also support self-study.